adamteddychang/Hello-Microverse/README.md

 ## 📝 License

-This project is not licensed.
+This project is MIT licensed.